peterhinch/micropython-async/gps/README.md

 | Rx  | X1 (U4 tx) |          |

 This is based on UART 4 as used in the test programs; any UART may be used.
-The X1-Rx connection is only necessary if using the read/write driver to alter the GPS device operation.
-The PPS connection is required only if using the device for precise timing (`as_GPS_time.py`).
+The UART Tx-GPS Rx connection is only necessary if using the read/write driver.
+The PPS connection is required only if using the device for precise timing (`as_tGPS.py`).
 Any pin may be used.

 ## 1.2 Basic Usage